fabioberger/roam-migration/README.md

 Then run the following:

 ```
-/path/to/roam-migration-binary -p /path/to/roam-research-export
+$ roam-migration -p /path/to/roam-research-export
 ```

-Replace the respective `/path/to` paths with where the `roam-migration` binary and roam-research export directory were saved on your machine.
+Replace the `/path/to` with where the roam-research export directory was saved on your machine.

+If you downloaded a pre-built binary, you additionally need to replace `roam-migration`, with the path the the downloaded binary.

-As an example, if you downloaded the pre-built binary on a Mac, it might look something like this:
+For example, if you downloaded the pre-built binary on a Mac, it might look something like this:

 ```
-~/Downloads/roam-migration_darwin_amd64 -p ~/Downloads/Roam-Export-1590095488816
+$ ~/Downloads/roam-migration_darwin_amd64 -p ~/Downloads/Roam-Export-1590095488816
 ```

 Happy hacking!
 If you run into any unexpected errors, please open an [issue](https://github.com/fabioberger/roam-migration/issues/new).